a-h/templ/docs/docs/06-static-rendering/01-generating-static-html-files-with-templ.md

 To use it, create a `hello.templ` file containing a component.

-Components are functions that contain templ elements, markup, and `if`, `switch`, and `for` Go expressions.
+Components are functions that contain templ elements, markup, `if`, `switch` and `for` Go expressions.

 ```templ title="hello.templ"
 package main